OwenMastropietro/Asymptotic-Complexity-Analysis/README.md

-# Various Algorithms for Asymptotic Complexity Analysis -- CS415 Project 1
+# Asymptotic Complexity Analysis -- CS415 Project 1

 ## Algorithms Reviewed
 1. Euclid's Algorithm for finding the Greatest Common Divisor, GCD.
 2. Iterative and Recursive Functions to return the n'th number in the Fibonacci sequence.
+3. Three techniques for an exponentiation function to compute a<sup>n</sup>.
-5. Selection Sort
+4. Selection Sort.
-6. Insertion Sort
+5. Insertion Sort.

 ## Contributers:
 - Alejandro Madrigal